gutenberg/learn-tikz.github.io/en/more-08.md

 specifies the total width of the table.
 Stretchy space must be added to the table using the `\extracolsep` command.
 This space is added between all columns from that point in the preamble.
-It is almost always used with `\fill` a special space that stretches to be as large as necessary.
+It is almost always used with `\fill`, a special space that stretches to be as large as necessary.

 ```latex